PrefectHQ/prefect/docs/guides/creating-interactive-workflows.md

 ### Receiving input

-To get us started, the following flow uses `receive_input` to continually receive names and print a personalized greeting for each name it receives:
+The following flow uses `receive_input` to continually receive names and print a personalized greeting for each name it receives:

 ```python
 from prefect import flow